 For those who have limited access to the internet, the City of Signal Hill COVID-19 Hotline is available at 562-989-7392 24 hours a day, 7 days a week.
 You’ll hear up-to-date information on the latest L.A.
 County Department of Health orders, City-related impacts, and how to stay safe and healthy during this pandemic.

 The Stay Housed L.A.
 County program provides legal assistance and support for tenants who are facing hardship due to COVID-19.
 Virtual Know Your Rights workshops offer critical information about permanent and emergency tenant protections that can help tenants facing eviction or other challenges related to their rental housing.
 Visit https://www.stayhousedla.org/ to learn more.

-On August 31, 2020, Governor Newsom signed legislation extending protections for tenants and property owners. extending a moratorium on COVID-19 related residential evictions through Feburary 1, 2021.
+On August 31, 2020, Governor Newsom signed legislation extending a moratorium on COVID-19 related evictions for tenants and property owners through February 1, 2021.
 This moratorium only applies to renters who are unable to pay all or part of their rent due to a COVID-19 hardship accrued between March 4 - August 31, 2020.
 The legislation also extends certain anti-foreclosure protections to small landlords.
 This legislation has additional legal and financial protections for both tenants and landlords.
 Learn more here.
 (PDF)